 What is Hardware?

-IT hardware means all the physical parts of computers, servers, networks, and other tech equipment that you can actually touch and see.
+It is all the physical parts of computers, servers, networks, and other tech equipment that you can actually touch and see.
 Think of it like the “body” of your tech setup.
-Just like a car has an engine, wheels, seats, and dashboard that you can see and feel, IT hardware includes the real, solid pieces that make computers, laptops, phones, printers, and office networks work.
-Without hardware, software (the programs and apps) have nowhere to run.
+Just like a car has an engine, wheels, seats, and dashboard that you can see and feel.
+That includes the real, solid pieces that make computers, laptops, phones, printers, and office networks work.
+Without it, software (the programs and apps) have nowhere to run.
 It is like trying to drive a car with no engine.

 For example: